csc427-232/sketches/TM_Syntax.md

 <pre>    read-symbol write-symbol action new-state </pre>

 For the case of k&gt;1,

-The StateTransition line is interpreted as first the k tape symbols to match on the k tapes; then the k tape symbols to write on the k tapes, then the k actions to undertake on the k tapes.
+<pre> read-tape-1 ... read-tape-k write-tape-1 .. write-tape-k action-tape-1 ... action-tape-2 new-state </pre>

 The action is either l, r or n, meaning move left, move right, or no move.
-As a debuging feature, if the code for the action captialized the machine configuration is printed after the transition.
+If the code for the action captialized (L, R, or N) the machine configuration is printed after the transition.

 The colon (:) is a wildcard.
 It's use among the k read symbols matches any symbol.
 Four use cases are allowed, and are listed in the priority the case is applied,

     No wildcards.
 An exact match of the k type symbols has top precedence.
     One wildcard.
 An exact match for all but one symbol is tried if